GoClipse/goclipse/documentation/UserGuide.md

 ### Project setup

 ##### Project creation:
-A new LANGUAGE project can be created in the Project Explorer view.
-Open `New / Project...` and then `LANGUAGE / LANGUAGE Project`.
+A new LANGUAGE project is created with the New Project Wizard: from the Project Explorer context menu, select `New / Project...` and then `LANGUAGE / LANGUAGE Project`.
+The same wizard is used to add a pre-existing project: simply use the location field to select a pre-existing location for your project.

 ### Launch and Debug: